 Why do smart people make irrational decisions every day?
 Why do we repeatedly make the same mistakes when we make our selections?
 How do our expectations influence our actual opinions and decisions?
 Dan Ariely of MIT applies behavioural economics to these questions in this 75 minute podcast.
 This event was recorded on 17 March 2008 at the London School of Economics.
 It can be listened to online or downloaded as an mp3.

 Audio from a public lecture by Prof. Dolan from 8 February 2011.
 He considers the evidence for the idea that people make decisions that go against their own well-being, and also explores policy implications.
-It last 72 minutes and can be listened to online or downloaded as an MP3.
+It lasts 72 minutes and can be listened to online or downloaded as an MP3.